Belladone-Bzz/Push_Swap/README.md

 #### Complex algorithm (complexity O(n log n))
 For the complex algorithm, we used a binary-based radix sort.
 By adding all the values to a temporary array and sorting them on the back-end, we recover their end-position index, which helps reduce the runtime of the sorting.
 Bit by bit, from right to left, any that's equal to 0 is push to the second stack, then all are grouped back to the first stack.
 By looping every bit, all the values are sorted with more and more precision.
 This algorithm is the most efficient for a high number of values, but will often result in the same amount of operations.

+#### Adaptive algorithm
+The adaptive algorithm choose the better strategy to sort values in the initial stack_a.
+- If the list size is below 10, the simple algorithm is used.
+- If the list size is between 10 and 100, the medium algorithm is used.
+- If the list size is above 100 :
+	- If the disorder is below 8%, the simple algorithm is used.
+ 	- If the disorder is between 8% and 44%, the medium algorithm is used.
+ 	- If the disorder is above 44%, the complex algorithm is used.

 ## Project's structure